ayrat555/ayrat555.github.io/_posts/2018-04-29-evm-basics.md

 #### Code examples

 So finally we came to examples.
-Examples illustrated here are taken from [Ethereum's official evm tests](https://github.com/ethereum/tests).
+Examples illustrated here are taken from [Ethereum's official EVM tests](https://github.com/ethereum/tests).

 ##### Example 1